TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 The gold-toothed man saunters over, wiping neon wolf blood from his rings.

 “Name’s Omar – they call me Honest, and that’s the joke.
-A smuggler pawned this off to me.
-He never came back.”
-He produces a thumb-sized bar of aethersteel that hums with a faint metallic heartbeat.
-“Locked tighter than a dragon’s hoard, but whatever’s inside imight be worth a fortune.
-I’ll pay fifty gold right now for first rights.
-Solve its riddle, bring me the contents, and I’ll double it.
-Tithe’s already sniffing – clock’s ticking.”

-**The Puzzle** (three quick beats you can run whenever they work on it)

-1. Salt-crystal runes on the surface – DC 18 Arcana/Investigation to read “The Boy laughs last”.
-2. Six floating tumblers inside – DC 19 Sleight of Hand/Thieves’ Tools to stop in the right order (giggling gets louder when close).
-3. Final lock whispers a single word in the listener’s own childhood voice – they must repeat it aloud.

-**Success – Read-aloud** The bar splits open with a soft child-giggle.
-Inside: a tiny vial of glittering aethersteel dust + the now-quiet ingot itself.
-Omar whistles, hands over another 50 gp in salt crystals (total 100 gp) and says, “Keep the humming toy.
-Just don’t blame me when it starts talking back.”

 ### 2. Captain Renza Thorne strides up (immediately after Omar steps back)
 Captain Thorne plants her boots, hands on hips, eyes measuring the party.